irdkwmnsb/adbkit/docs/adb.md

 ### waitforText

-Wait for a spesific text in s Duplex
+Wait for a spesific text in the Duplex

 #### Parameters